Virtual Yoga w/ Dr. Cynthia Hall

-Register below by paying for each class ($15) or subscribe with automatic weekly payments to receive a discount ($12).
-Yoga subscribers also receive a complimentary yoga session every Tuesday 6:30-7pm.
+Register below by subscribing with automatic weekly payments to our Sunday yoga class ($12).
 The link for Sunday yoga goes out at 11:30am so please register early.

 At Free Haven Farms, we are committed to a holistic view of health.
 We grow organically and sustainably produced vegetables and fruits and also facilitate educational programs that focus on healthy eating habits.
 But there is more to good health than just eating healthy.
 We also understand and implement exercise and physical movements into our lifestyles.
 Sustainable and attainable are attributes that describe our growing practices as well as our philosophy regarding physical activity.